 Lenny decides to help her get her life straight, in case his son one day tries to find his mother.
-He’s trying to protect the kid from future disappointment, it’s genuinely well-intentioned, and he resists the mother’s advances for quite a while, despite her being Mira Sorvino.
+He’s trying to protect his kid from future disappointment – it’s genuinely well intentioned – and he resists the mother’s advances for quite a while, despite her being Mira Sorvino.

 But he eventually does sleep with her.
-It’s made okay by the fact that we know Amanda is having an affair with Robocop at the time.
+(It’s made okay by the fact that we know Amanda is also having an affair.
+With RoboCop.)

 Incidently, Sorvino was extremely annoying in this movie.
 She won the Best Supporting Actress Oscar though, so I guess it’s just me.

-So, just to clarify, in real life Allen has fallen in love his his girlfriend’s adopted daughter, and in movie like Lenny has fallen for his adopted son’s mother.
+So, just to clarify, in real life Allen has fallen in love his his girlfriend’s adopted daughter, and in movie life Lenny has fallen for his adopted son’s mother.

-Mighty Aphrodite isn’t a great example of Woody Allen’s sparkling dialogue, but it’s still a good film.
-I haven’t found a bad Woody Allen yet.
-It also seems to mark a change in his career; Mira Sorvino is his most buxom female lead he’s cast, perhaps until Scarlet Johansen.
-The film also ends happily, as far as monogamy goes, another very unusual Allen move, and apart from the chorus interludes, it’s the straightest of his early/middle films I’ve seen.
+Mighty Aphrodite isn’t a great example of Woody Allen’s usual sparkling dialogue, but it’s still a good film.
+But I haven’t found a bad Woody Allen yet.
+It also seems to mark a change in his career; Mira Sorvino is his most curvaceous female lead, perhaps until Scarlett Johansson.
+The film also ends happily, as far as monogamy goes, another unusual detail, and apart from the chorus interludes it’s the straightest of his early/middle films I’ve seen.

 So far so good, there’s some creepy confessional filmmaking going on, but it’s okay.

-However, here’s the best part: Woody Allen wanted to cast as his wife in Mighty Aphrodite … his recently estranged girlfriend Mia Farrow!
+However, here’s the best part: The person Woody Allen wanted to cast as his wife in Mighty Aphrodite … was his recently estranged girlfriend Mia Farrow.